Your Conveyancing Solicitors for Selling Property

 - Send the sale contract to you to sign and return in readiness for exchange

-- Ensure the deposit is handed over
+- Receive the buyer’s deposit

-- Prepare financial statement for the client
+- Prepare financial statement for you

-- Receive deeds and documents from seller’s solicitors
+- Receive monies from buyer’s solicitors

-- Send deeds to purchaser/lender
+- Send deeds to the buyer’s solicitors

 - Instruct Cunningtons LLP to undertake your conveyancing